 - Do I understand what is involved in taking part in the trial?

-- Do I understand the risks?
+- Do I understand the potential advantages and disadvantages of taking part?

 - Have I had an opportunity to ask questions?